-Blackhawk turned his tunic inside out and hid his surcoat and helmet in the burlap sack and mounted behind Little Soldier.
+Blackhawk hid his surcoat, brigandine, and helmet in the burlap sack and mounted behind Little Soldier.
 “Here goes.
 Remember to call me ‘da.’”

 Each breath in River Town smelled of fresh-cut wood from the mill.
-Men directed wagons to shops, frantically loading bags and bundles.
+The main road burgeoned with men who directed wagons, frantically loading bags and bundles.
 Others darted back and forth, pleading and shouting demands like angry hornets.

-They must be fleeing debt collections.
+They must be fleeing.
 Perhaps one of them would take the girl.
 How do I tell who’d be good to her?

 He slid out of the saddle and placed Little Soldier on the ground.
 “Wait here.”
 He then waved to get the shopkeeper’s attention as he approached.
 “Hallo.
 What’s going on?”

 “Haven’t you heard?
 The king taxed the nobles.
 They’re calling in their loans.
 Any who can’t pay has their wife and children taken.
-Everyone’s fleeing west.”
+Everyone’s going west.”

-The shopkeeper nodded, passing bags to grasping hands.
+The shopkeeper passed bags to grasping hands.
 “Yes, we’re a close community.”

 Blackhawk glanced back.
 Little Soldier wasn’t where he’d left her.
 His gut clenched.
 Climbing the stairs, he searched the crowd.